Find out who to pay your deposit to and how the protection schemes deal with deposits paid by joint tenants.

 - with the deposit protection scheme

-This usually means signing a new contract which names you as a joint tenant.
+The best option is to sign a new contract which names you as a joint tenant.
 You can ask for a new inventory before you sign.

 Paying your deposit to an outgoing tenant